odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/user-interfaces/ecosystem-ui/ecosystem-ui-start.md

      ??? hint
         ![categorised term](create Categorised term.png)
 ## Repository Explorer
-The Repository Explorer allows the user to explore [Open Metadata Instances](../../../../../concepts/open-metadata-instances.md)
+The Repository Explorer allows the user to explore [Open Metadata Instances :material-dock-window:](/egeria-docs/concepts/open-metadata-instances){ target=docs }
 If you know the guid of an entity you can enter it and start exploring.
 More usefully you can start your exploration using a text search restricted by types.
-More information can be found in the [Repository Explorer User Guide](../../../../guides/react-ui/rex-user-guide.md)
+More information can be found in the [Repository Explorer User Guide :material-dock-window:](/egeria-docs/guides/ecosystem-ui/rex-user-guide){ target=docs }

 ### Using the Repository Explorer